lyttdaj20/starting-out-with-python-4th-edition-solutions/README.txt

     11: Inheritance
     12: Recursion

 This is intended for personal use.
-If you are using this book for a school course, please abide by your institution's guidelines.
+If you are using this book for a school course, please abide by your institution's guidelines

 NOTE: This repository does NOT inlcude solutions to exercises which:
     Use Turtle Graphics
     Use matplotlip
     Requires Student Source Code
-    GUI Programming (Chapter 13)
+    Use GUI Programming (Chapter 13)